 3. Offer a sleep management programme

-These can take the form of workshops or interactive online courses helping employees to understand the benefits of better sleep, and providing tips to help them achieve it.
+These can take the form of workshops or interactive online courses helping employees to understand the benefits of better sleep and providing tips to help them achieve it.
 It might sound drastic, but when you consider sleep-deprived employees cost UK employers £40 billion a year, it could be just what your business needs.

-5. Provide flexibility
+5. Provide greater flexibility

 6. Provide external support

 In our Mental Wellbeing Report, we found that 53% of employees would readily use a confidential mental wellbeing helpline if they had one available in the workplace.
 Yet only 24% of employers currently provide this.

 Offering a helpline could provide employees the opportunity to talk to a qualified counsellor about a range of topics that could be affecting their sleep.
 For example, as part of Benenden Healthcare for Business, your employees will have access to a Mental Health Helpline 24/7, offering help with a range of topics including relationship worries, employment anxiety and bereavement.

 Given the far-reaching effects of poor sleep, it’s in an employer’s best interests to help their workforce get a better night’s sleep.